graphteon/shark/README.md

 # Shark

-Graphql proxy, easy to merge your schema and resolver multiple graphql server.
+Graphql proxy, easy to merge your schema multiple graphql server with no drama.

 ![shark](assets/shark.jpeg)